 To open was Mark Ravenhill’s A Bigger Banner with Mima Harris, Sam Kozlowski, Kelsey Williams and Simone Smith.
 The audience entered and saw the lovely Shona making her banner.
 The play shows Shona after being locked up in the university for three weeks.
 She begins to question whether we really have achieved everything our post-war idealists set out for us or whether we’ve actually gone backwards.

 Then, from out of the audience, Lucy Kirkwood’s Housekeeping appeared.
 This dark comedy explores the deep cuts imposed by the Coalition Government on our country.
 The manipulative Coal (Emily Case) approaches Bill (Sam Reddin) with her bargaining techniques to achieve the best for society whilst, the elderly Mrs. Dean (Lucy Cole) reminisces about the Britain she remembers from her youth.

-Due to performance nerves, we had some timings issues that left us with a 40 minute interval, instead of 15 – eek! – so I sent the audience out for a drink and a chat.
+Due to performance nerves, we had a 40 minute interval, instead of 15 so I sent the audience out for a drink and a chat.

 On the audience’s return, The Fat Man by Anders Lustgarten started, this was a brilliant physical theatre piece based on an initial conversation with playwright Simon Stephens.
 This adaptation allows us as the audience to laugh as well as be shocked at ourselves and the way we behave.
 Demonstrating the real problems of politics, it is a call to take action, marvelously portrayed by Sarah Bartholomew, Jenny Dunne, Ines Loughrey, Stefan Savage, Claudio Vera Fernandez (a special nod has to go to him for his wonderful and faithful Nick Clegg!) and Kelsey Williams